About the Watford Liberal Democrats:

 Local people know that we fight hard for them.
 Whether it is campaigning against Tory bus cuts, getting residents views heard on issues like the Boundary Way development or bringing investment to the centre of town, local Lib Dems are working for Watford.

-About Mayor Dorothy:
+About Mayor Peter Taylor:

 Working for Watford, Ian has led multiple campaigns to restore cut transport services, protect the Abbey Line rail link, maintain and improve local roads and green spaces and petitioned against local cuts from county council.
+Ian leads campaigns for more police, better healthcare and more education services in Watford and has led the charge to keep Britain in the EU in Watford.

 Born in Petts Wood, Bromley, Ian Stotesbury attended Ravenswood School before studying Physics and Astrophysics at the University of Birmingham.
 He grew up in a safe Conservative seat before moving to Birmingham where he first experienced active campaigns, outraged at the complacency so often seen in safe seats.
 After completing his degree in Physics he attended Cranfield University to study a degree in Astronautics and Space Engineering.